-Since January 2013 the department has worked in conjunction with the Lincoln Percussion Academy to provide high quality instrumental tuition for pupils.
-They have the opportunity to have instrumental lessons on the following instruments: Flute, Clarinet, Oboe, Saxophone, Cello, Guitar and Drums.
+Since January 2013 the department has worked in conjunction with the Lincolnshire Music Service to provide high quality instrumental tuition for pupils.
+They have the opportunity to have instrumental lessons on the following instruments: Flute, Clarinet, Guitar and Drums.
 We are currently looking to appoint a piano teacher and singing teacher although there are opportunities for singing lessons to be had in school.
 These lessons are taught in three purpose built practice rooms within the Performing Arts Department.

-At KS3, students are taught for one hour per week in Performing Arts, studying both Music and Drama equally each year.
-Pupils study a wide range of topics, including World Music, Physical Theatre, Improvisation, Band Work, Television Advertising, Naturalistic Drama, Pantomime, Dance and STOMP!
-Singing and playing musical instruments are encouraged alongside performances during lessons of both musical and dramatic content on a regular basis.
+At KS3, students are taught two lessons in Year 7 and one lesson in Year 8 and 9 for Performing Arts, studying both Music and Drama equally each year.
+Pupils study a wide range of topics, including Physical Theatre, Improvisation, Naturalistic Drama, Pantomime, Dance, Singing and playing musical instruments are encouraged alongside performances during lessons of both musical and dramatic content on a regular basis.
 We encourage participation, inclusion and involvement in Performing Arts lessons ensuring that students are comfortable working and performing in a safe and comfortable classroom environment where they are able to take risks and reach their full potential.

-In Years 10 and 11, students can choose to take Music, Performing Arts and Drama at GCSE Level.
+In Years 10 and 11, students can choose to take Music and Performing Arts at BTEC.
 It must be noted that these courses are suited to certain pupils and are tailored to their strengths and individual needs of that year group.

 GCSE Drama is taught over a two year period with three hours of teacher/student contact time per week.
 During the course students will explore a variety of different topics: Acting, Devising, Improvisation, Physical Theatre, Theatre in Education.
 The course is built around three units of work: two practical and a written exam.
 Students will also have the opportunity to experience a number of live theatre performances across the two years of study.